-How to Start a Conversation with Your Crush, When You Don't Know What to Say!
+How to Start a Conversation With Your Crush When You're out of Words

 3. Remember these rules when you're talking to your crush: don't brag, don't undermine yourself, and don't be mean!

-These three golden rules are not to be forgotten, because bragging about yourself or anything you have will only backfire, he won't be impressed, if anything, your crush will think that you're a snob.
+These three golden rules are not to be forgotten because bragging about yourself or anything you have will only backfire.

-Also, there's a big difference between making a joke about yourself, and stating negative facts.
-You won't seem humble, you'll seem like you're either fishing for compliments or trying to make him sympathize with you.
+Also, there's a big difference between making a joke about yourself and stating negative facts.
+Undermining yourself won't make you seem humble; you should be proud of yourself and speak positively.

 Be yourself indeed, but be careful of getting too comfortable.
-You might start making mean jokes about him, and it might trigger some negative feelings towards you, if you don't know each other that well.
-Also, it's not OK to make jokes about less fortunate people, it's not funny, it's mean.
+You might start making mean jokes about him and that might trigger some negative feelings towards you, especially if you don't know each other that well.

-4. Be cool, don't focus your attention towards him through the whole outing.
+4. Be cool and don't stay focused on him through the whole outing.

-Let him listen to you talk to other people, and express your thoughts indirectly by opening up conversations with everyone sitting with you.
-If you give him your attention the whole time, he'll definitely notice that there's something going on, and he might freak out.
+Let him listen to you talk to other people and express your thoughts indirectly by opening up conversations with everyone sitting with you.
+If you give him your attention the whole time, he'll definitely notice that there's something going on and he might freak out.

 5. Once the ice between you is broken, you can be a little bit flirty!

-When things get comfortable, and you're kind of friendly now, you can compliment him every now and then by telling him that you like an idea that he expressed.
-Make eye contact when you talk to him, this will make him feel special.
-Remember something that he said earlier in the conversation, he will notice that you listened to things he said.
+When things get comfortable and you're kind of friendly now, you can compliment him every now and then by telling him that you like an idea that he expressed.
+Make eye contact when you talk to him as this will make him feel special.
+Remember something that he said earlier in the conversation and point it out again; he will notice that you listened to things he said.

 N.B.
-The most important thing is to know that good things take time, so be patient, and be friends with him, get to know him and let him know you.
+The most important thing is to know that good things take time, so be patient and be friends with him.
+Get to know him and let him know you and if things work out well between the two of you, he'll probably be your future husband.
+YAY!

 L.O.V.E, a four letter word with so much more behind it.
-Explore it all in our Love & Relationships section.
+Explore Explore it all in our Love & Relationships section all in our Love & Relationships section.